craftninja/exp-starter-api/README.md

 1. `$ nodemon start`
     * `$ yarn global add nodemon` if you don't have it... this will restart your server on *most* changes

-### tests, test coverage & reports, and prettier
+### Tests, test coverage & reports, and linter
-Tests
+Tests (also runs linter on success)
 * `$ yarn test`

 Test coverage and reports
 * `$ yarn coverage` - runs tests and reports coverage
 * `$ yarn reports` - generates coverage artifacts

-Prettier
-1. Finish work, **stage all changes**
+Linter alone
-1. `$ yarn prettier` will change files but **not stage those changes**
+1. `$ yarn lint`

-1. `$ git add -p` and approve each change you like (y - yes, n - no, s - split the diff, q - quit)
-1. Rerun tests, then commit all approved diffs
-1. `$ git checkout -- .` to discard unapproved diffs
+---

 ### how did this get made?
+This outlines a large portion of basic beginning setup, but is no longer being extended.
+Subject to deletion.

 #### Create basic app
 1. `$ express exp-starter-app` and cd into the created directory